[?] Subscribe To This Site

 2. Keep it short

-If you have not already, then you will soon discover that young children generally have limited concentration spans and cannot sit still for extended periods.
 For this reason, education experts like the Moores, Charlotte Mason and others, recommend that formal lessons should be no longer than 20-30 minutes at a time.
 Allow your children to have a break and play outdoors for a while if you wish to resume a focused activity that you have planned.

-Research has shown that young children are naturally far-sighted as their eyes have not fully matured to function like that of an older person.
-For this reason, to avoid eye-strain, a child should not focus on a book or a page for more than 15-20 minutes at a time.
 When they write, encourage your children to make big letters at this stage.
 Later on (when they start Grade 1) they can learn to write neatly between lines!

 Only let your children do the worksheet activities provided if they are able to and are motivated to do them.
 At this early age, let us not take the fun element out of learning by forcing such formal activities on such young children.

-Do not to be too critical of a child’s scrawled efforts, but encourage her to keep improving.
-If a child is loath to write, then encourage her to do just three beautiful letters, rather than requiring a whole row of letters.
+Do not to be too critical of a child's scrawled efforts, but encourage her to keep improving.
+If a child is loathe to write, then encourage her to do just three beautiful letters, rather than requiring a whole row of letters.

-This advice and the worksheets below are taken from ABC Fun & 1-2-3
+This advice and the worksheets below are taken from preschool curriculum - abc fun

-Free Printable Alphabet Worksheets
+Download Free Printable Alphabet Worksheets

 Click on the link below to open the worksheet pages.
 There are 26 pages so they may take a while to load.